 Positioning & Patience

 Great centre forwards are always in the right place at the right time.
 They make themselves available for their teammates and constantly pressure the defence.
-These players look for gaps and empty spaces to run into, while also time their runs to beat the offside trap.
+These players look for gaps and empty spaces to run into while also timing their runs to beat the offside trap.

 Centre forwards often work off the ball more than many other players.
-They move constantly to find spaces, and when they receive the ball, they simply shoot or return a pass.
-Their main purpose is to score goals, so possession of the ball is not their priority.
+They constantly move to find spaces, and when they receive the ball, they shoot or return a pass.
+Their primary purpose is to score goals, so possession of the ball is not their priority.

 To be in the right place, a centre forward must be patient.
 They often move around only to take defenders with them and make room for other players with the ball.
-They may not get a lot of touches with the ball, but when they do, they are usually in a position to score.
+They may not get a lot of touches with the ball, but they are usually in a position to score when they do.

 A confident forward does not doubt when the ball is at their feet.
 While other players may look for safe options, centre forwards win matches by taking risks.
-They will attempt a long shot at a crucial time or risk trying to dribble past two defenders.
+For example, they will attempt a long shot at a crucial time or risk trying to dribble past two defenders.

 Excessive confidence in a forward is often confused with selfishness.
-A confident player is not a selfish player.
+On the contrary, a confident player is not a selfish player.
 As discussed, great centre forwards work hard for their teammates.
 However, they won’t pass the ball to a teammate if they think they can score themselves.

 Confidence goes in hand with a short memory.
 Great players don’t worry about a clear opportunity missed.
-These players keep going as nothing happened.
+These players keep going as if nothing happened.
 However, too much confidence and short memory can be detrimental.
-Have a look at this video of Martin Palermo, a legendary player from Argentina.
+Look at this video of Martin Palermo, a legendary player from Argentina.

 Good first touch

-A good first touch is useful to bring the ball under control, hold up play, touch the ball past a defender to dribble towards the goal, or creating some space to shoot.
+A good first touch helps bring the ball under control, hold up play, touch the ball past a defender to dribble towards the goal or create space to shoot.
 Most goals are scored when a player takes two touches or less to shoot at the goal.